bram2w/baserow/README.md

 * Easily self-hosted with no storage restrictions or sign-up on https://baserow.io to get started immediately.
 * Alternative to Airtable.
-* Open-core with all non-premium features under the [MIT License](https://choosealicense.com/licenses/mit/) allowing commercial and private use.
+* Open-core with all non-premium and non-enterprise features under the [MIT License](https://choosealicense.com/licenses/mit/) allowing commercial and private use.
 * Headless and API first.